What is Mivan Technology? Advantage & Disadvantage of Mivan Shuttering.

 - It is used for typical floors only.

 - Construction joints should be set meticulously.

 - Leakage issues like seepage, and leakages during monsoon.

 Construction steps using Mivan Formwork:

-- A prefabricated steel mesh is prepared in factory which is brought on the site and is installed for reinforcing whole structure which acts as a support to the concrete until it gains 50% of the design strength.
+- A prefabricated steel mesh is prepared in a factory which is brought on the site and is installed for reinforcing the whole structure which acts as a support to the concrete until it gains 50% of the design strength.

 - Along with the wall steel mesh, wall panels and floor slabs are erected.